 Font and Colors

-The search for marketing logo design resulted in the streaming service frequently changing its text style.
-In particular, it used several types of typefaces that had only one thing in common: no serifs.
+The search for a marketing logo design led the streaming service to frequently change its text style.
+In particular, it used several typefaces that shared only one thing: no serifs.
 Otherwise, they were different: monumental and bold, thin and Old English, translucent and rounded.
 The color palette, on the other hand, was stable.
 It consisted only of double combinations.
 In the early versions, it was a blue-and-white palette; in the later ones, a black-and-white range.